natcap/invest.users-guide/source/habitat_risk_assessment.rst

 Choose "No score" to exclude this criteria from your assessment.

 4. **Management strategy effectiveness rating.** Management can limit the negative impacts of human activities on habitats.
 For example, policies that require salmon aquaculturists to let their farms lie fallow may reduce the amount of waste released and allow nearby seagrasses to recover.
 Similarly, regulations that require a minimum height for overwater structures reduce the shading impacts of overwater structures on submerged aquatic vegetation.
 Thus, effective management strategies will reduce the exposure of habitats to stressors.
-The effectiveness of management of each stressor is scored relative to other stressors in the region on a scale of 1-3.
+The effectiveness of management of each stressor is scored relative to other stressors in the region.
+So if there is a stressor that is very well managed such that it imparts much less stress on the system than other stressors, classify management effectiveness as "very effective."
+In general, however, the management of most stressors is likely to be "not effective."
+After all, you are including them as stressors because they are having some impact on habitats.
+You can then use this criterion to explore changes in management between scenarios, such as the effect of changing coastal development from high impact (which might receive a score of "not effective") to low impact (which might receive a score of "somewhat effective)."

 We use the following categories to classify HIGH, MEDIUM and LOW management effectiveness: